Kartaverse/CesiumLink/docs/README.md

 Welcome to the development repo for "CesiumLink" — a [Cesium native API](https://github.com/CesiumGS/cesium-native#readme) integration plugin created for the Kartaverse XR pipeline.

 - The Kartaverse 6 launch is planned for [Dec 24, 2024](https://days.to/christmas-eve/2024/12/24)
 - CesiumLink (WIP) is being created in West Dover, Nova Scotia, Canada 🇨🇦

 # Overview

+[Cesium](https://cesium.com) provides an API that makes it easy to work with geospatial map data.
+This internet connected [GIS](https://en.wikipedia.org/wiki/Geographic_information_system) (Geographic Information System) data is loaded interactively using a technology called 3D Tiles.
+This makes it possbile to vizualize all of planet earth, including cites, landmarks, and topography in a real-time fashion.

-With the CesiumLink data nodes you can effortlessly work with 3D tile geospatial data inside your favorite node based XR toolsets.
+With the new "CesiumLink" data nodes, you can effortlessly work with 3D tile geospatial data inside your favorite node based XR toolsets.
+This provides artists with a high degree of control when creating and rendering digital environments.

 # Broad DCC Support Planned